Using Router in Dormitory - Cross Compiling MiniEAP for Asuswrt-Merlin

 sudo apt --no-install-recommends install autoconf automake bash bison bzip2 diffutils file flex g++ gawk gcc-multilib gettext gperf groff-base libncurses-dev libexpat1-dev libslang2 libssl-dev libtool libxml-parser-perl make patch perl pkg-config python sed shtool tar texinfo unzip zlib1g zlib1g-dev lib32z1-dev lib32stdc++6 automake1.11

-Also add i386 arch to package dependencies (I guess no one use 32 bits or x86 here):
+Also add i386 arch to package dependencies (I guess no one uses 32 bits or x86 here):

 sudo dpkg --add-architecture i386